 The scientific definition of detoxification is the body’s natural process involving primarily the kidneys, skin, and liver to remove waste products and toxins (4).
 We are more exposed to more toxins in today’s generation than before, which is why we need to pay more attention to detoxification.

 Experts acknowledge that the primary means for toxin elimination are diet improvement, hydration, and supplementation (4).
 However, note that the experts emphasize diet improvement and not a detox diet.
-For them, the secret to getting a thorough detox is eating clean and drinking water instead of using one of the highly publicized detox diets and drinks.
+For them, the secret to getting a thorough detox is eating a nutritious diet and drinking water instead of using one of the highly publicized detox diets and drinks.

 Typically, your liver makes up the detoxification system as it represents the body’s primary filtration system (4).
 It is responsible for converting toxins into waste products and cleansing your blood (4).
 Your skin is another part of the detox system as it helps get rid of waste substances through the skin via sweat.

 Kidneys are the other organs that make up the detox system.
-They are responsible for removing toxins, waste, and excess water from the body (9).
+They are responsible for removing toxins, waste, and excess water from the body by excreting them in your urine (9).

 What Comes Out Of Your Body When You Detox?

 Again, we emphasize that the best detox cleanse is initiated by your body on its own.
-That said, you can still consume diets and supplements to start a detox, which will have you removing the following from your body:
+Through its natural detox processes, your body removes and excretes the following:

-Urea is the number one waste product removed from your body by the kidney during a detox.
-According to Medical News Today, urea is removed from the body due to protein breakdown (8).
+Urea is the number one waste product removed from your body by the kidney.
+According to Medical News Today, urea is a byproduct of protein breakdown (8).

 Uric acid is another waste product removed by the kidney when the body detoxifies.
 It results from the breakdown of nucleic acids (8).

-Ammonia is another waste product removed by the liver, but it makes urea in the kidneys.
-Urea is then removed from the body through urine (7).
+Ammonia is another waste product removed by the liver and converted to urea.
+Urea is then removed from the body by the kidneys through urine (7).

 Creatinine is an unwanted product of metabolism that is removed from the blood by the kidneys during detox by glomerular filtration or proximal tubular secretion (7).